 The U.S. Consumer Product Safety Commission (CPSC) advises there were eight deaths and 11,400 firework related injuries in 2013, an increase from 8,700 in 2012.
 The most common cause of firework injury or death is device malfunction and improper use.
 The CPSC also advises the primary cause for those deaths was either manipulation of a banned or home-manufactured device, or the individual was a bystander in the area of the firework detonation.

 Possession of fireworks deemed illegal by the state can carry heavy fines and possible jail time.
 In California most of the fireworks laws are misdemeanors and can include a maximum fine of $1,000 and a year in jail.
 However, possession of large quantities of dangerous fireworks or manipulated fireworks could increase the charge to a felony and incur longer prison sentences.

 The firework that the teen lit appears to be a homemade device.
 This means that, if the person responsible for making the device and leaving it on the beach could be located, that person might bear liability in the case.
 A person who is responsible for such an accident may be liable for payment of compensation to the victim.

-The attorneys at the Amerio Law Firm are experienced at helping you understand your legal rights and if you may be able to collect compensation.
+The personal injury attorneys at the Amerio Law Firm are experienced at helping you understand your legal rights and if you may be able to collect compensation.
 The Amerio Law Firm will aggressively fight for your rights and handle negotiations with insurance companies to bring about a settlement; they will also represent your interests in a trial if the matter proceeds to that point.
 The attorneys at Amerio Law Firm want what is fair and just for you.
 Contact the Amerio Law Firm today to see what they can do for you!